konveyor/tackle-test-generator-cli/doc/unit/user_guide.md

 options:
   -h, --help            show this help message and exit -nbf, --no-build-file-creation
-                        whether to generate build files; if set to false, a build file (of type set in build_type option) should already exist and will be used
-  -cc, --code-coverage  generate code coverage report with JaCoCo agent -tc TEST_CLASS, --test-class TEST_CLASS
+                        whether to not create a build file; if set to False (default) a build file (of type set in build_type option) for running the tests with the matching configurations will be created and used; if set to true, a build file (of type set in build_type option) should already exist and will be used -cc, --code-coverage  generate code coverage report with JaCoCo agent -tc TEST_CLASS, --test-class TEST_CLASS
                         path to a test class file (.java) to compile and run; empty by default, in which case tests for all classes targeted during test generation are executed.

 ```

 Configuration options relevant to the `execute` command: